uvoz/smsNexmoBash/README.md

 ### Installation
 * ensure that you have curl installed
-* copy the script and make it executable
+* copy the smsNexmo.sh script and make it executable
 * Edit the script and enter the Nexmo API-Key, the API Secret and keys and the sender phone-number

 ### usage